-Gene Stevens, PhD is a professor at the University of Missouri-Delta Research Center in Portageville.
+Gene Stevens, PhD is a professor at the University of Missouri-Fisher Delta Research Center in Portageville.
 Gene is a member of the Extension Commercial Agriculture Crops Team and conducts research to improve production practices for cotton, rice, corn, soybean, and grain sorghum in the upper Mississippi River Delta region.

 Stevens grew up on a dairy farm near Memphis, Tennessee.
 He studied agronomy and soil fertility at the University of Tennessee and Mississippi State University.
 Before coming to Missouri in 1994, he worked on a USDA crop simulation project.